 At least in Germany, coding interviews are not very popular and so are websites like Leetcode that help you practice for those interviews.

-I often felt like I struggled to solve simple tasks quickly.
+However, in my experience, they teach you helpful skills.
+I often struggled to solve simple tasks quickly.
 Writing some fancy algorithms to solve some unique problems?
 Sure!
 Writing three lines of code to do something with a dictionary?
 Eh, yes, I am sure there is an easy way, let me google that ....

 Architecture and design